Kabir1618/EcoLogic_Crew/README.md

+# EcoGenius
-# AI EarthHack: Unlocking Circular Economy Potential
+## AI EarthHack: Unlocking Circular Economy Potential

 Welcome to EcoLogic_Crew's innovation den, where innovation meets circular economy solutions! 🌍

 ## Solution: AI-Powered idea generation Tool
 ### Enhanced Ideation
-The core offering is an algorithmic tool infused with generative AI.
+The core offering is an algorithmic tool - **EcoGenius** infused with generative AI.
 This tool doesn't replace human expertise; rather, it assists stakeholders in making sharper, more efficient, and less biased decisions.
 As it helps business owners identify the right ideas for their business also along with ideas it acts as **Devil's Advocate** to the ideas and gives potential risks and problems that business owners would want to look into before implementing the idea.

-## Try your hands on the tool
+## Try your hands on the EcoGenius
 Click -> https://huggingface.co/spaces/Kabir-Singla/EcoLogic_Crew

 Click on the above link to go to huggingface UI

 #### Helping Stakeholders